 Vehicle safety – There are requirements for operators to not simply keep their vehicles in a safe condition, but to keep records and undergo occasional safety inspection.
-Using the capabilities of 11ai, the on-board records can be downloaded to a certified inspection station without the vehicle having to stop and physically hand over these records (electronic scrrening).
+Using the capabilities of 11ai, the on-board records can be downloaded to a certified inspection station without the vehicle having to stop and physically hand over these records (electronic screening).
 This would expand on the currently implemented weight-in-motion systems, with the weigh-in-motion function being included in the same system.

 Aggregate demand:

-Incumbants:
+Available bandwidth:

 Window: